emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 Here are some recommendations:

-* Glossika combines comprehensible input with spaced repetition — it's my top pick for a flashcard app.
+* [**Glossika combines comprehensible input with spaced repetition **](https://ai.glossika.com/r/me_634e)— it's my top pick for a flashcard app.
 After much experimentation with Anki I don't really like spaced repetition flashcards at all.
 But Glossika has a fantastic audio-only mode that you can do 100% hands free, turning it into structured comprehensible input.
 All sentences are voiced by real native speakers too, not robots, which is a cut above most competitors I've tried.
-* Lingq teaches languages via a massive library of authentic content in dozens of languages.
-It was developed by Steve Kaufmann, a polyglot who learns languages via comprehensible input.
+* [**Lingq teaches languages via a massive library of authentic content in dozens of languages**](https://www.lingq.com/?referral=elisecutts)**.** It was developed by Steve Kaufmann, a polyglot who learns languages via comprehensible input.
-* Beelinguapp uses audiobooks, news, and songs to teach languages.
-In addition to Lingopie and Lingq, it's probably the most obviously CI-oriented app I've tried.
+* [**Beelinguapp uses audiobooks, news, and songs to teach languages.**](https://beelinguapp.com) In addition to Lingopie and Lingq, it's probably the most obviously CI-oriented app I've found.
-* Speakly has well-curated example sentences and listening exercises that are great for CI.
+* [**Speakly has well-curated example sentences and listening exercises that are great input for beginners**](https://speakly.me).
 Its core product is a traditional close-deletion style app but and all words are taught and learned in context.
-* Duolingo's stories and podcasts are a great free resources for languages that have these features!
+* [**Duolingo's stories**](https://www.duolingo.com/stories) and [**podcasts**](https://podcast.duolingo.com) are a great free resources for languages that have these features!
 I'm not a huge fan of the core Duolingo app, but it also uses sentences for context so it's not the worst.

-### Find a tutor who uses comprehensible input to teach
+### Get input from tutors and crosstalk

+Finally, tutors and exchange partners can also be great sources of comprehensible input — if they're conscious about it.

+Remember, for input to work it needs to be comprehensible, compelling, and expose you to new things (n+1).
+Talking to someone is pretty compelling, so speech works well as input.
+But make sure your conversation partner keeps their speech comprehensible and that you make sure to talk about new things once and a while.

+I found my German and Italian tutors through[ iTalki, which makes it easy to find affordable online tutors for pretty much any language](https://www.italki.com/affshare?ref=af7409579).
+I've also used [Tandem](https://www.tandem.net) and the (admittedly old-school) [MyLanguageExchange.com](https://mylanguageexchange.com) for exchange.

+If you do exchange, consider doing **crosstalk**.
+Crosstalk is when you speak your native language and your partner speaks theirs.
+It works surprisingly well and doubles the amount of time you get input during exchange.
+I really can't praise crosstalk enough, it works great.
+[I've done it for Italian](https://www.monoglotanxiety.com/blog/language-diary-2-first-italian-exchange/) and Spanish now and it has been super helpful.

 ## Conclusion

-Still, while I do have a few affiliate links on this site (and would be deeply thankful if you used one of them), I will reiterate that **you do not _need_ fancy tools to learn via comprehensible input.**
+Long story short, comprehensible input is material in your target language that you mostly but not necessarily entirely, understand.
+It feeds your brain's language acquisition system which is necessary (and probably sufficient on its own) to learn a language well.
+And you do not _need_ fancy tools to learn via comprehensible input — Netflix, podcasts, and books will get you far, though there are great resources out there for learners, too.

-You just need a way — preferably many ways — to access media in your target language that you like enough to spend _hundreds of hours_ listening to, watching, and reading.
+All you need to do to learn with input is to find media in your target language that you like enough to spend _hundreds of hours_ listening to, watching, and reading.

+And I mean _hundreds,_ if not _thousands_ of hours.

 For me, that way was my mom's Netflix account, Spotify, YouTube, a library card, Duolingo, and a few graded readers.

+What was — or will be — yours?

 ## Related articles